Bivalvia: Predators and defence

 In many bivalves that have siphons, they can be retracted back into the safety of the shell.
-If the siphons inadvertently get attacked by a predator, in some cases they snap off.
+If the siphons inadvertently get attacked by a predator, in some cases, they snap off.
 The animal can regenerate them later, a process that starts when the cells close to the damaged site become activated and remodel the tissue back to its pre-existing form and size.
-On the other hand in some cases it does not snap off.
-If the siphon is exposed it is the key for a predatory fish to obtain the entire body.
+In some other cases, it does not snap off.
+If the siphon is exposed, it is the key for a predatory fish to obtain the entire body.
 This tactic has been observed against bivalves with an infaunal lifestyle.

 File shells such as Limaria fragilis can produce a noxious secretion when stressed.
 It has numerous tentacles which fringe its mantle and protrude some distance from the shell when it is feeding.
 If attacked, it sheds tentacles in a process known as autotomy.
 The toxin released by this is distasteful and the detached tentacles continue to writhe which may also serve to distract potential predators.